 The Protocol on health and safety in the workplace enacted on 14 March 2020 (the "H&S Protocol") was slightly amended by the Cabinet and the Trade Unions on 24 April 2020.
 Among other things, the new version of the protocol provides that companies in breach of health and safety regulations may be subject to an immediate suspension of their commercial licence.

-Further, on 17 March 2020, the so-called "Whatever it takes" Decree (Decruto Cura) entered into force.
+The first Decree was enacted on 17 March 2020, and was called the "Whatever it takes" Decree (Decruto Cura).
 The Decree contains several measures to address the negative impacts of COVID-19 on the Italian economy and labour, and was converted into law (with some amendments) on 24 April 2020.
 Among other measures, the Decree provides for:

 1) special paid and unpaid leaves for parent-employees and employees who are assisting disabled family members;